-- iii) If more than one student is involved, as part of this investigation the Head of Student Services (or nominee) will invite each student against whom the allegation has been made to an individual meeting.
-These meetings will normally take place within three University working days of the incident being reported.
-If any student admits responsibility this will be recorded.
-Each student will be sent a written summary of their individual meeting. - iv) Once the investigation is complete, the Head of Student Services (or nominee) will consider the facts of the matter and produce a summary written report, with recommended sanction(s) as applicable, for the Director of Academic Services. - v) Subject to the Head of Student Services' (or nominee's) report, The Director of Academic Services will either confirm the outcome and any sanction(s) or else refer the case to the Stage 2 Procedure. - vi) If after communication of the outcome, the student does not accept, fully undertake or comply with any sanction to timescale, the case will be referred back to the Director of Academic Services to be progressed under the Stage 2 Procedure either in full, or direct to the appeal stage, as deemed appropriate by the Director of Academic Services. - c.
-Sanctions within the Stage 1 Procedure - Upon confirmation from the Director of Academic Services, the Head of Student Services (or nominee) will communicate the sanction to the student, which will comprise one or more of the following, noting that 3-8 are not intended as an exhaustive list of possible sanctions: - (1) Verbal warning. - (2) Written Warning, noting that the remaining sanctions below can only be communicated as part of a written warning. - (3) Written undertaking by the student.
+- iii) If more than one student is involved, as part of this investigation the Security and Conduct Manager will invite each student against whom the allegation has been made to an individual meeting.
+These meetings will normally take place within three working days of the incident being reported if any student admits responsibility this will be recorded.
+Each student will be sent a written summary of their individual meeting. - iv) Once the investigation is complete, the Security and Conduct Manager will consider the facts of the matter and produce a summary report with a recommended sanction (or sanctions) for the Director for Students. - v) The Director for Students will confirm the sanction or may refer the case to the Stage 2 Procedure. - vi) If a student denies the allegation, or refuses to accept the recommended sanction, the case will be referred to the Director for Students to be progressed under the Stage 2 Procedure. - c.
+Sanctions within the Stage 1 Procedure - i) The sanctions available are - (1) Verbal warning - (2) Written undertaking by the student.
 This may include specific actions which should be clearly specified, including dates for completion and the point/process for signoff.
-These would include one or more of:(a) To be of good conduct for a specified period. - (a) To be of good conduct for a specified period. - (b) To complete an action log on a specific aspect of conduct relevant to the finding of the offence. - (c) To complete a reflective essay on specific aspect(s) of their behaviour, understanding and/or conduct relevant to the offence.
-The length of the essay must be specified.
+These would include one or more of: - (a) To be of good conduct for a specified period. - (b) To complete an action log on a specific aspect of conduct relevant to the finding of the offence. - (c) To complete a reflective essay on specific aspect(s) of their behaviour, understanding and/or conduct relevant to the offence.
+The length of the essay must be specified. - (3) Compensation of a reasonable sum in respect of identified and quantified loss e.g. for damages to cover full or partial costs, to include an administration charge usually in the region of 30% of the costs. - (4) Performance of unpaid services for the University community to a maximum of 60 hours. - (5) To impose a No Contact Order with specified persons. - (6) To impose restrictions on access to University licensed premises and events - (7) To impose sanctions on access to University premises and facilities - d.
+Communicating and recording the outcome

-- (4) Compensation of a reasonable sum in respect of identified and quantified loss e.g. for damages to cover full or partial costs, to include an administration charge usually in the region of 30% of the costs. - (5) Performance of unpaid services for the University community to a maximum of 60 hours. - (6) To impose a No Contact Order with specified persons. - (7) To impose restrictions on access to University licensed premises and events. - (8) To impose sanctions on access to University premises and facilities. - d.
-Communicating and recording the outcome - The outcome of the investigation will be communicated by the Head of Student Services (or nominee) to the student or students concerned, who in turn are required to reply, within five University working days of communication, as to their acceptance of the sanction, and in writing where this concerns a written warning. - ii) A record of the investigation, the outcome and any sanctions will be reported to the Assistant Registrars and will be recorded on the student's record. - e.
-Appeals - Where a student considers the outcome of the Stage 1 Procedure is unfair then the student may submit an appeal.
-The Disciplinary Appeals Procedure is set out in paragraph 8f.

-8) THE STAGE 2 PROCEDURE
+- i) The outcome of the investigation will be communicated to the student or students concerned. - ii) A record of the investigation, the outcome and any sanctions will be reported to the Academic Registrar and will be recorded on the student's record. - e.
+Appeals - i) Where a student considers the outcome of the Stage 1 Procedure is unfair then the student may submit an appeal.
+The Disciplinary Appeals Procedure is set out in paragraph 8f. - 8) THE STAGE 2 PROCEDURE